Tmall Global: Connect to Chinese Consumers with Cross-Border E-Commerce

 Some major Chinese festivals are Lunar New Year, Chinese Valentine’s Day, Mother’s Day, Father’s Day, etc. Also, special campaigns such as the 8th of March (38 Women Festival), 18th of June (618 Promotion), 9th of September (99, drinks), 11th of November (Double 11, single), 12th of December (Double 12), etc.

 4. Encourage customers to leave reviews

-5. Live streams and live commerce are keys marketing tools in China
+5. Live streams and live commerce are key marketing tools in China

-Seeing a product used live by trusted influencers is highly appreciated b Chinese consumers.
-In 2019, the China gross merchandise value of e-commerce live streaming remained 4.5 % of the total online shopping’s GMV.
+Seeing a product used live by trusted influencers is highly appreciated by domestic consumers.
+In 2019, China’s gross merchandise value of e-commerce live-streaming remained 4.5 % of the total online shopping’s GMV.
 It was predicted to grow to 20.3 % in 2022.